 Finally, set the price you want to get for your bike and decide if you want any additional help in promoting the bike on BikeFair.
 Add some, but at least 3, cool photos (our photo guide is available here), name your listing and give the buyer a nice description of what makes your bike unique.
 In case there are any issues, mention them here, this will save you some disappointment and failed handovers later.
 The main thing is to always be honest with what you fill in.

 That’s (almost) it!
 Check your ad for any mistakes, and if you’re happy, go ahead and log in or create your profile.
 Aside from the common things, we will ask you for two peculiar ones:

 A) Your bank account number (IBAN) – you will get paid for your bike by a bank transfer, and we need to know where to send your money.

-B) Your ID scan for an identity verification – this is (usually) a voluntary verification which gives your ad extra credibility and helps us prevent bad people from selling stolen bikes.
+B) Your ID scan for identity verification – this is (usually) a voluntary verification which gives your ad extra credibility and helps us prevent stolen bikes being sold.
 We use extremely confidential and safe service of our payment platform (“bank”) for this and never store this internally.
 In case you didn’t fill in your bike’s frame number, the ID verification will be obligatory.

 Here comes BikeFair and our magic.
 We re-post your bike, advertise, and do all the hard marketing and customer service work for you.

-The only VERY important thing to do is make sure that if you’re bike is sold elsewhere (or not for sale anymore), you cancel the ad on BikeFair.
+The only VERY important thing to do is make sure that if your bike is sold elsewhere (- or no longer for sale), you cancel the ad on BikeFair.
 You can do so in your listings tab.

 Once we find the buyer who wants your bike and PAYS FULL DEPOSIT for it, we will let you know.
 Time to set up a “test ride”/handover appointment!